 - Title - A carefully considered, precise title that succinctly indicates the nature and direction of the project - Abstract - Problem Statement - Statement of the Problem which describes the nature and history of the problem or issue being studied and the potential significance of the proposed research and the relevance to public health.
 The statement should answer the question: How is this topic and approach to the research significant and/or original? - Chapter 1: Background and Introduction - Chapter 2: Literature Review - Details prior research in this area and provides a historical and conceptual framework.
 The review includes relevant literature. - Chapter 3: Research Methods or Manuscript 1 Draft - Research methods, with clear, concise and specific details explaining the research question and/or hypotheses, methods, design, human subjects review, and limitations of the dissertation research.
 The methods section of the proposal describes the tools that will be used in the research, the data sources and analytical plan.
 The data analysis plan provides a detailed discussion about how the data will be managed and analyzed to address the research question(s).
-This should include an overview of the timetable for the project.

-Chapter 4: Outline of Results Section or Draft of Manuscript 2
+This should include an overview of the timetable for the project. - Chapter 4: Outline of Results Section or Draft of Manuscript 2

-A statement of the expected contributions and a discussion of the limitations of the research.

-Chapter 5: Outline of Discussions, Conclusions, Recommendations and Public Health Implications

-- Overall discussion, conclusions, limitations and recommendations based on the two manuscripts and the overall dissertation topic. - A summary of the implications of the research and recommendations for continuation of the research by future investigators.
-DrPH students must state the implications of their findings for public health practice.
+- A statement of the expected contributions and a discussion of the limitations of the research. - Chapter 5: Outline of Discussions, Conclusions, Recommendations and Public Health Implications - Overall discussion, conclusions, limitations and recommendations based on the two manuscripts and the overall dissertation topic. - A summary of the implications of the research and recommendations for continuation of the research by future investigators.
+DrPH students must state the implications of their findings for public health practice. - References - Timeline - An anticipated timetable that accounts for all phases of the dissertation research, a discussion of potential challenges to meeting that timetable and ways to address the challenges.